x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/role-groups.md

 ### Use the Classic EAC to copy a role group

-**Note**: You can't use the EAC to copy a role group if you've used Exchange Online PowerShell to configure multiple scopes or exclusive scopes on the role group.
+**Note**: You can't use the Classic EAC to copy a role group if you've used Exchange Online PowerShell to configure multiple scopes or exclusive scopes on the role group.
 To copy role groups that have these settings, you need to use Exchange Online PowerShell.

 1. In the Classic EAC, go to **Permissions** \> **Admin Roles**.